Religion in Chennai: Islam

-Islam was introduced in the city during the Mughal era and is currently the second largest religion of Chennai, accounting for around 9.4 percent of the population according to the 2001 census.
-An overwhelming majority of Chennai Muslims belong to the Sunni sect although a small Shia minority does exist.
-Majority of Muslims of Chennai speak Tamil, while a small minority speak Urdu in a Tamilized version, Dakhini.
-The "Urdu" speakers mentioned in the previous sentence are mostly the Shias and a small number of Sunni Muslims.
-The rest of the Sunni Muslims and some Shias speak only Tamil and other Indian languages.
+Recorded presence of Muslims in Chennai dates from the 9th century CE onwards.
+The oldest known mosques in Madras – the ones at Pulicat and Kovalam – were built in the 10th century CE.
+Both Marco Polo in the 13th century and Duarte Barbarosa in the 16th century record that St. Thomas was venerated by Christians as well as Muslims of Madras.
+Muslims living in the city have varied cultural and historical origins and are currently the second largest religious community of Chennai, accounting for around 9.4 percent of the population according to the 2001 census.
+An overwhelming majority of Chennai Muslims belong to the Sunni sect and Shia sect minority does exist.
+Majority of Muslims in Tamil Nadu are native Tamil speakers while Dakhini, a dialect of Urdu, is spoken by a minority.
+Others speak other languages.

 Christianity

 Christianity was introduced in Chennai by the Christian apostle St. Thomas, who is believed to have preached in the city between the years 52 CE and 70 CE.
 St. Thomas, one of the twelve apostles of Jesus Christ, was martyred in St. Thomas Mount in the southern part of the city and was buried in Mylapore.
 San Thome Basilica, one of the earliest churches in the city, was built in 1523 by Portuguese explorers, over the supposed tomb of St. Thomas.
 The city has one of the highest population of Christians among major Indian cities, accounting for 7.6 percent of the city's population.
-The Roman Catholic plays a major role in Chennai's Christian population.
+The Roman Catholic Church plays a major role in Chennai's Christian population.